imdoug/Project2/README.md

 - check the menu and add dishes to your cart
 - remove the dishes from the cart in case you didn’t need that much food
-- *Check out filling up a form with your info
+- Check out and receive a confirmation of that your order was processed, with all your items that were in yout cart,the total of your cart, and how long  will it take for you to get the food.
-- *You will receive a confirmation of that your order was processed.
+- *Check your profile, add a profille picture,some info about you, see your past orders.

 > ### If you login as the admin of the page
 ##### [login: adm] [password: 123456]